tedee-com/tedee-lock-ble-api-doc/docs/source/commands/operations/lock-open.rst

 OPEN_LOCK code is 0x51.

 Command is used to open the lock.
+Response is encrypted so before parsing should be decrypted.

 Input parameters
 ----------------